shayneo/vue-fuse/README.md

 ```

 ### Accessing Results from vue-fuse Component
 Results are stored in the `result` data array of the `vue-fuse` component.
 The component `watch`es the `result` array and emits an event when the array is changed.
-This event is named `fuseResultsUpdated` and contains the result array.
-You can also name the event yourself (this is handy if you have more than one instance of `vue-fuse` in your application) by passing in a string to the `eventName` prop.
+This event is named `fuse-results` and contains the result array.